elixir-webrtc/ex_webrtc/guides/introduction/consuming.md

 > the SDP offer/answer exchange.
 You can tell what codec is carried in an RTP packet by inspecting its payload type (`payload_type` field in the case of Elixir WebRTC).
 > This value should correspond to one of the codecs included in the SDP offer/answer.

-Unfortunately, in other cases, we need to do more work.
-In video, things are more complex: each video frame is usually split into multiple packets (and we need complete frames, not some pieces of encoded video out of context), the video codec does not keep track of timestamps, and many other quirks.
+## Depayloading RTP

-Elixir WebRTC provides depayloading utilities for some codecs (see the `ExWebRTC.RTP.<codec>` submodules).
+We refer to the process of getting the media payload out of RTP packets as _depayloading_.
+Usually a single video frame is split into multiple RTP packets, and in case of audio, each packet carries, more or less, 20 milliseconds of sound.
+Fortunately, you don't have to worry about this, just use one of the depayloaders provided by Elixir WebRTC (see the `ExWebRTC.RTP.<codec>` submodules).
 For instance, when receiving VP8 RTP packets, we could depayload the video by doing:

 ```elixir